Objective frequentist uncertainty quantification for atmospheric CO$_2$ retrievals: Introduction

-The OCO-2~\&~3 science teams are well-aware of these challenges and the operational missions essentially employ two strategies to circumvent the forward model ill-posedness \cite{atbd2019}.
+The OCO-2~\&~3 Science Teams are well-aware of these challenges and the operational missions essentially employ two strategies to circumvent the forward model ill-posedness \cite{atbd2019}.
 First, the missions acknowledge that it is not feasible to retrieve the full vertical CO$_2$ profile from space.
 Instead, the missions have identified the vertically averaged CO$_2$ concentration, denoted by $X_\mathrm{CO2}$, as their primary quantity of interest, and the retrieval and validation efforts are focused on the accuracy and precision of this scalar quantity.
-Second, in order to estimate $X_\mathrm{CO2}$, the missions employ a strategy where first a regularized CO$_2$ profile is reconstructed (or more precisely, a regularized state vector containing the CO$_2$ profile and other retrieved atmospheric quantities), which then used to calculate the corresponding $X_\mathrm{CO2}$ value.
-The regularization is achieved using a Bayesian inference framework where a prior distribution on the underlying state variables is used to promote physically plausible CO$_2$ profiles \cite{atbd2019, connor2016, connor2008, cressie2016}.
-The prior mean for the CO$_2$ vertical profile incorporates major large-scale variations in CO$_2$ over both space and time \cite{atbd2019,ODellEtAl2018}.
+Second, in order to estimate $X_\mathrm{CO2}$, the missions employ a strategy where first a regularized CO$_2$ profile is reconstructed (or more precisely, a regularized state vector containing the CO$_2$ profile and other retrieved atmospheric quantities), which is then used to calculate the corresponding $X_\mathrm{CO2}$ value.
+The regularization is achieved using a Bayesian approach where a prior distribution on the underlying state variables is used to promote physically plausible CO$_2$ profiles \cite{atbd2019, connor2016, connor2008, cressie2016}.
+The prior mean of the CO$_2$ profile is carefully designed to incorporate major large-scale variations in CO$_2$ over both space (latitude) and time (seasonality, long-term trends) \cite{atbd2019,ODellEtAl2018}.
 Even so, regional biases are found in the retrieved $X_\mathrm{CO2}$ when compared to ground-based validation sources \cite{WunchEtAl2017, kulawikval, kiel2019, wu2018}.

-In this paper, we specifically focus on the question of how to rigorously quantify the uncertainty of the retrieved $X_\mathrm{CO2}$.
-We demonstrate that the existing retrieval procedure may lead to badly miscalibrated uncertainties for $X_\mathrm{CO2}$ as a result of sizable, spatially correlated biases in the final $X_\mathrm{CO2}$ estimates.
-We then show that it is possible to obtain more reliable prior-free uncertainties by adopting a frequentist approach that directly retrieves $X_\mathrm{CO2}$ without the intermediate Bayesian regularization step.
+In this paper, we focus on rigorous uncertainty quantification for the retrieved $X_\mathrm{CO2}$.
+In contrast to most existing works in remote sensing, we approach the problem from the perspective of frequentist statistics.
+We demonstrate that the existing retrieval procedure, if evaluated using frequentist performance measures, may lead to miscalibrated uncertainties for $X_\mathrm{CO2}$ due to the intermediate regularization step.
+We then show that it is possible to obtain better-calibrated uncertainties by adopting an approach that avoids explicit regularization and instead directly forms an implicitly regularized confidence interval for $X_\mathrm{CO2}$.
+The proposed method is developed for linear or linearized forward operators, but extensions to nonlinear cases are possible.